cloudmesh/classes/docs/source/lesson/contrib/contributing.rst

 fork from the web browser.
 If you clone, you need to make sure you clone from your fork.

-Next, you cen cd to the `classes` directory and make the modifications.
+Next, you can cd to the `classes` directory and make the modifications.
 Check them locally with::

   make html